Consistency of the flat flow solution to the volume preserving mean curvature flow

 \section{Definition of the flat flow and the first regularity estimates}

 Let us begin by recalling the definition of the minimizing movements scheme and the flat flow solution of \eqref{eq:VMCF} from \cite{MSS}.
 Assume that $E_0 \subset \R^{n+1}$ is a bounded set of finite perimeter.
-For given a time step $h \in \R_+$ we construct a parametrized family $(E_t^h)_{t\geq 0}^\infty$ of sets of finite perimeter by an iterative minimizing procedure called minimizing movements, where \beq \eeq Here for a generic bounded set of finite perimeter $E \subset \R^{n+1}$ the functional $\mathcal{F}_h( \ \cdot \ , E)$ in the class of the bounded set of finite perimeter is defined as \beq \mathcal{F}_h(F, E) = P(F) + \frac{1}{h} \int_F d_{E} \, \d x + \frac{1}{\sqrt{h}}\big| |F| - m_0\big|, \eeq for $m_0 = |E_0|$.
+For given a time step $h \in \R_+$ we construct a parametrized family $(E_t^h)_{t\geq 0}^\infty$ of sets of finite perimeter by an iterative minimizing procedure called minimizing movements, where \beq \eeq Here for a generic bounded set of finite perimeter $E \subset \R^{n+1}$ the functional $\mathcal{F}_h( \ \cdot \ , E)$, in the class of the bounded set of finite perimeter, is defined as \beq \mathcal{F}_h(F, E) = P(F) + \frac{1}{h} \int_F d_{E} \, \d x + \frac{1}{\sqrt{h}}\big| |F| - m_0\big|, \eeq for $m_0 = |E_0|$.
 We call the family $(E_t^h)_{t\geq 0}^\infty$ defined in \eqref{app flow} \emph{an approximative flat flow solution} of \eqref{eq:VMCF} starting from $E_0$.
 We note that there is always a minimizer for \eqref{min mov} but it might not be unique.
-Thus, the procedure to obtain approximative solutions is well-defined albeit we might resort to use the axiom of countable choices.
 By \cite{MSS} we know that there is a subsequence of approximative flat flows $(E^{h_l}_t)_{t \geq 0}$ which converges to a parametrized family $(E_t)_{t \geq 0}$ for a.e. $t$ in the $L^1$-sense, where for every $t >0$ the set $E_t$ is a set of finite perimeter with $|E_t| = |E_0|$.
 Any such limit is called a flat flow solution of \eqref{eq:VMCF} starting from $E_0$.